Love's Ubiquitous

 and the end of life is a scary thing.

-although most reject hate as best we can.
+but we suppress that hate as best we can.

-And though we are easily led astray,
+And although youth's easily led astray,

 love's ubiquitous, not just a cliché.

-We're creatures of love; that's just who we are,
+We're creatures of love; that's just who we are:

-it's the most innate emotion by far.
+the most intimate emotion by far.

 to reach the spiritual realm above.

-Remember, you reap the harvest you sow,
+Remember, you reap the harvest you sow:

-Learn to forgive the slights you can't forget,
+learn to forgive the slights you can't forget.

-Angels and God exist if you believe;
+Heaven and God exist if you believe:

 reality and faith oft interweave.